-Rhino horn "con-men" and 'real' horn dealers tend to co-exist in harmony, mutually benefiting from each other's business.
+Rhino horn "con-men"468 and 'real' horn dealers tend to co-exist in harmony, mutually benefiting from each other's business.
 According to a former Asian intermediary currently incarcerated in a South African prison (Interview, 2013), criminal actors on both ends of the supply chain would knowingly buy high-quality fakes from 'con-men'.
 Criminal actors procure fake rhino horn for two purposes.
-The fake horn seither used as a decoy to distract law enforcement officials from big consignments of 'real' horn passing through a port of entry or entrepôt, or to replace real horn taken from government stockpiles and police safes (where confiscated horn from customs interdictions and criminal cases is stored).
+The fake horn469 is either used as a decoy to distract law enforcement officials from big consignments of 'real' horn passing through a port of entry or entrepôt, or to replace real horn taken from government stockpiles and police safes (where confiscated horn from customs interdictions and criminal cases is stored).
 In the latter case, South African law enforcement or conservation officials would swap the horn with fakes and sell it to rhino horn traffickers.
-Criminal actors (Interviews in South Africa and Vietnam, 2013) confirmed that law enforcement officials also laundered confiscated horn into illegal markets on the demand side of the market.
-As observed earlier, confiscated horn from informal markets or TCM apothecaries seldom enters the official chain of custody and thus officials would not need to provide 'Ersatz' horns.
-To the service of the provide 'Ersatz' horns.
+Criminal actors (Interviews in South Africa and Vietnam, 2013) confirmed that law enforcement officials also laundered confiscated horn from informal markets or TCM apothecaries seldom enters the official chain of custody and thus officials would not need to provide 'Ersatz' horns.470